mbabynames search ✿

 Amara Celeste

-"noble and strong" (Amara) meets "heavenly" (Celeste).
+"eternal, beloved" (Amara) meets "heavenly" (Celeste).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard C in Celeste gives a clean break after Amara's open vowel ending.

 Amara Jade